Parshal/tauon/themer/README.md

 - **`src/index.js`**
   - Entry point for the module:
-    - Creates a `CosmicEngine` instance.
+    - Creates a `ThemerEngine` instance.
     - On `DOMContentLoaded` (or immediately, if already loaded) calls `engine.init()`.
-    - Exposes `window.CosmicDream = engine` for quick manual debugging.
+    - Exposes `window.Themer = engine` for quick manual debugging.

 - **`demo.html`**
   - Standalone demo page:
-    - Includes `css/cosmic.css`.
+    - Includes `css/themer.css`.
     - Renders a small tree of `.cd-node-inner` cards to show hue animation.
     - Loads the engine via:
       ```html